Systemcraft is our approach for

 We face complex problems every day.
 Whether it is the affordability of British homes, poverty for cocoa farmers, America’s diabetes epidemic, or plastic in our oceans, our lives are impacted by patterns of behaviour and interactions far beyond our control.
 These problems can seem impossible to address, and many create significant harm for today’s societies and future generations.

 Tackling these problems is vital to creating a more just, equitable and sustainable world.
 At Wasafiri we are committed to this hard work, and believe that any individual or organization can help lead positive change.

 Yet current efforts to tackle such problems often fail.
 Responses are siloed and static, and so have limited impact.
 We need a different way of addressing these problems, tapping into the immense capacity of ordinary leaders, the power of collaboration, and the imperative for responses that adapt alongside the challenges they seek to address.

 Systemcraft is Wasafiri’s framework for tackling complex problems.
 It helps change leaders and their institutions to answer “What next?”.
 It is built from a robust body of theory and grounded in our experience as change practitioners working in diverse contexts.
 It offers a robust intellectual framework for analysis and prioritisation; impels a mindset shift from solution-provider to change entrepreneur; and is supported by tools and resources for everything from system-mapping to partnership development.

-The world’s toughest problems share similarities that make them complex: there is no single root cause, no single actor owns it, the nature of the problem is constantly evolving, and it is perpetuated by entrenched behaviours and interests.
+The world’s toughest problems share similarities that make them complex: These are the problems where there is no single root cause, no single actor owns it, the nature of the problem is constantly evolving, and it is perpetuated by entrenched behaviours and interests.

 Complex problems require a different way of working.
 Where a problem fits these criteria, meaningful change cannot be achieved through traditional approaches.
 We created Systemcraft to address that need.
 Key aspects of its approach are: